syg/personal-site/_posts/2018-04-30-the-semantics-of-all-class-elements.md

 assertThrows(() => ex17b.getField.call(ex17a), TypeError);
 {% endhighlight %}

 Finally, note that there is currently no shorthand notation for accessing `#` names.
-Their access require a receiver.
+Their access requires a receiver.

 ### Private instance methods